-To overcome these problems, some biologists started using microfocus X-ray computed tomography systems (microCT) imaging6-13.
-In general X-ray computed tomography (CT), the specimen is irradiated with X-rays from various angles generated from an X-ray source moving around the sample, and the transmitted X-ray is monitored by a detector that also moves around the sample.
-The obtained X-ray transmission data is analyzed to reconstruct cross-sectional images of the specimen.
+To overcome these problems, some biologists have started using microfocus X-ray computed tomography (microCT) imaging6-15.
+In X-ray CT, the specimen is irradiated with X-rays from various angles that are generated from an X-ray source moving around the sample, and the transmitted X-rays are monitored by a detector that also moves around the sample.
+The X-ray transmission data obtained are analyzed to reconstruct cross-sectional images of the specimen.
 This method enables the observation of internal structures without destruction of the sample.
-Due to its safety and ease, it is commonly used in medical and dental applications, and CT systems can be found in hospitals and dentists worldwide.
-Moreover, industrial X-ray computed tomography (industrial CT) is frequently used for observing non-medical samples for inspection and metrology in the industrial field.
-In contrast to medical CT in which the X-ray source and the detectors are mobile, the two parts are fixed in industrial CT with the sample rotating during scanning.
-Industrial CT generally produces higher resolution images than medical CT and is referred to as microCT (in the case of micrometer level resolution) or nanoCT (nanometer level resolution).
-Recently, research using microCT is rapidly increasing in various fields of biology12-22.
+Because of its safety and ease, it is commonly used in medical and dental applications, and CT systems can be found in hospitals and dental centers worldwide.
+Moreover, industrial X-ray CT is frequently used for observing non-medical samples for inspection and metrology in the industrial field.
+In contrast to medical CT, in which the X-ray source and the detectors are mobile, the two parts are fixed in industrial CT, with the sample rotating during scanning.
+Industrial CT generally produces higher resolution images than medical CT and is referred to as microCT (micrometer-level resolution) or nanoCT (nanometer-level resolution).
+Recently, research using microCT has rapidly increased in various fields of biology14-34.

-Biological studies using CT initially targeted internal structures consisting mainly of hard tissues, such as bone.
-Soft tissues were difficult to visualize with CT since X-rays easily penetrate these structures.
-This problem was solved with advances in staining techniques using various chemical agents, and soft tissues have been visualized in various animals6-8,12 and plants21,23.
-Of these reagents, iodine-based contrast agents are relatively safe, inexpensive, and can be applied to the visualization of soft tissues in various organisms.
-CT using these agents, referred to as diceCT for diffusible iodine-based contrast-enhanced CT, is today the most popular method for visualizing soft tissue structures in the field of biology12.
-Concerning marine invertebrates, microCT has been used on such animals as cnidarians18, arthropods24, molluscs6,19, bryozoans6, and annelids14,16,25.
-However, reports of microCT on marine invertebrates are considerably less than those of vertebrates, and is limited to a number of research institutions.
+Biological studies using CT initially targeted internal structures that mainly consist of hard tissue, such as bone.
+Advances in staining techniques using various chemical agents enabled the visualization of soft tissues in various organisms6-9,14-34.
+Of these reagents, iodine-based contrast agents are relatively safe, inexpensive, and can be used for the visualization of soft tissues in various organisms7,14.
+Concerning marine invertebrates, microCT has been widely used on such animals as molluscs6,25,32,33, annelids18-20,28, and arthoropods21,23,29,31.
+However, there have been few reports on other animal phyla, such as bryozoans6, xenacoelomorphs26, and cnidarians24,30.
+In general, there have been fewer studies using microCT on marine invertebrates than those on vertebrates.
 One major reason for this limited use on marine invertebrates is the vast diversity observed in these animals.
-Due to the diverse size, morphology, and physiology, each species reacts differently to various experimental procedures, such as the rate of contractions during fixation and the efficiency of staining.
-Therefore, it is crucial during sample preparation to choose the most appropriate fixation and staining reagent and to set conditions (e.g. staining time and temperature) at each step, adjusted to each species.
-Similarly, it is also necessary to set the scanning configurations, such as the mounting method, voltage, current, mechanical magnifying rate, and the space resolution power, suitable for each sample to maximize the potentials of each microCT systems.
-These variable conditions and configurations enable the visualization of various biological samples, but on the other hand, this flexibility in the protocol may seem complicated to inexperienced users and could become a major barrier for researchers who wish to start using microCT.
-Even in facilities with this high-performance system, it is rarely operated to its maximum extent, and instances in which experienced users are accurately grasping its advantages and disadvantages are scarce.
-Hence, to overcome this problem, a simple and comprehensible manual is essential, that covers all of the necessary steps, explains how each step can be adjusted depending on the specimen, and shows detailed examples from multiple samples.
+Because of their diverse sizes, morphologies, and physiologies, each species reacts differently to different experimental procedures.
+Therefore, it is crucial during sample preparation to choose the most appropriate fixation and staining reagent, and to set conditions at each step, adjusted for each species.
+Similarly, it is also necessary to set the scanning configurations, such as the mounting method, voltage, current, mechanical magnifying rate, and the space resolution power, appropriately for each sample.
+To overcome this problem, a simple and comprehensible manual that covers all of the necessary steps, explains how each step can be adjusted depending on the specimen, and shows detailed examples from multiple samples is essential.